 Donate your change!

 There is a trend happening in the casino industry and a trend sweeping the United States in this Covid-19 era we live in.
 Rounding up your change is now becoming commonplace.
-Panda Express has been doing this for years with their Panda Cares program.
+Panda Express has been doing this for years with its Panda Cares program.
 When I make a purchase today, I am asked to round up for a local charity.
 Rounding up, or now at a few casinos, rounding down for charity is becoming commonplace.
 Rounding your slot ticket down for local charities is a generous philanthropic gesture you can now make at participating casinos.
 Casinos and Philanthropy, who knew you could find Philanthropy at the casino?
 You can bet you will be seeing this idea coming to a casino near you.
-The question is, will this donation be a good bet or like many things in the casino, smoke and mirrors?
+The question is, will this donation be a good bet, or like many things in the casino, smoke, and mirrors?
 Will it be big business or true Philanthropy?

 Big Business or Philanthropy?

 In 2009 while attempting to bring this change to charity concept to casinos, I was faced with a business reality right away.
 After consulting with different attorneys, a theme quickly began emerging.
 The theme was to make this idea a for-profit business and not a philanthropic venture.
 Working in the casino industry and having a feel for casino patrons, I decided I wanted to go in the direction of Philanthropy.
 Casinos were already looked at, from some outside the industry, as immoral.
 Philanthropy shouldn’t be anything but completely moral.
 You should be able to support this type of Philanthropy no matter what your beliefs.
 Making this casino charity idea completely transparent using the highest industry standards should be the standard.
 The casino patron should have faith in his donation.